mustafar/nh-recipes/content/blog/kaali-gajar-ka-halwa/index.md

 ---
-title: Kaali Gajar ka Halwa
+title: Kaali Gajar Ka Halwa
 date: 2020-07-19T14:02:54.144Z
-description: "Rich Indian carrot dessert cooked in milk "
+description: Rich Indian carrot dessert coooked in milk
 credit: Yasmin Naqvi
 ---
-( Winter Special...Dark carrots can be replaced with orange ones)

-Difficulty: Average
+Difficulty: Medium

 # Ingredients

-* Carrots.
-2 kgs
+* 2 kg black carrot (_kaali gajar_)
-* Whole Milk.
-2 liters
+* 2 litres whole milk
-* Sugar.
-1 cup or as
+* 1 cup sugar, or to taste
-                              per taste
-* Khoya.
-500 grams
+* 500g khoya
-* Pure Ghee.
-5 tbsp
+* 5 kg pure ghee
-* Raisins.
-100 grams
-* Cashew nuts.
-100 grams
+* 100g raisins
+* 100g cashews
-* Saffron.                few strands
+* Few strands of saffron (_zafran_)
-* Silver Leaf.          optional
+* Silver leaf (_chandi ka varaq_)

-# Method
+# Preparation

-1. Wash the carrots well and peel off the skin.
-Grate the carrots by hand or food process them.
+Wash the carrots well and peel off the skin.
+Grate the carrots by hand or in a food processor.

-2. Soak the saffron in a tbsp of warm milk and cover it.
-3. In a fry pan saute the khoya so that the rawness goes away.
+Soak the saffron in a tbsp of warm milk and cover it.
+In a fry pan sauté the khoya so that the rawness goes away.

-4. In a pot with a heavy base boil the milk.
+In a pot with a heavy base boil the milk.
 Add the grated carrots.
 Boil and stir till the milk is nearly dry.
 Add the ghee, sugar, khoya and raisins.
 Add the saffron.

-5. Remove from flame.
-6. Garnish with cashew nuts and silver leaf.
+Remove from flame.
+Garnish with cashews and silver leaf.

+# Tips
+> Dark carrots can be replaced with orange ones.